 Press Save and then rebuild the app like in step 1.

-Note that if you've enabled Google Play's app signing service, you will need to grab their app signing certificate in production rather than the upload certificate returned by expo fetch:android:hashes.
+Note: If you've enabled Google Play's app signing service, you will need to grab their app signing certificate in production rather than the upload certificate returned by expo fetch:android:hashes.
 You can do this by grabbing the signature from Play Console -> Your App -> Release management -> App signing, and then going to the API Dashboard -> Credentials and adding the signature to your existing credential.

 Deploying Google Maps to a standalone app on iOS

 Apple Maps should just work with no extra configuration.
 For Google Maps, you can specify your own Google Maps API key using the ios.config.googleMapsApiKeyconfiguration in your project's app.json.
+Note: This can also be accessed through your app's Constants (via Constants.manifest.ios.config.googleMapsApiKey) if you'd prefer not to have the API key in your code.

 Deploying Google Maps to ExpoKit for iOS